 A technical call, as highlighted by the * in the itinerary, is a short duration visit to a port that is made for a specific purpose only.
 Such reasons for scheduling a technical call include the taking on of freshwater or fuel oil or embarking or disembarking participants of an organised destination experience that commences at one port and re-joins the vessel at another.
 Independent passengers can't go ashore during these brief technical calls.

 It is a condition of booking that all passengers hold fully comprehensive travel insurance cover that is valid for the entire duration of your cruise holiday and provides health cover for all pre-existing conditions and the costs of medical repatriations.
 It should also include Personal Luggage insurance since there is a limited liability for loss or damage.

 We are delighted to be working with Holiday Extras, who are able to provide our guests with exceptional value fully comprehensive travel insurance cover, please visit www.holidayextras.com/ambassadorcruiseline/insurance.html to find out more.

 Each cabin has the facility of a personal safe for your valuables and important papers.
 The Company is not responsible for any theft or loss of any items not kept in the safety boxes.
 The Company does not accept responsibility for loss or theft of cameras, video cameras, chargers and other valuable electrical items which are your responsibility at all times.

-Due to the stringent security measures in force, it is regretted that it is not possible to allow visitors onboard our vessels during any of their calls to UK ports.
+Due to the stringent security measures in force, it is regretted that it is not possible to allow visitors onboard our vessels at any port of call.